phetsims/phet-info/doc/phet-software-design-patterns.md

 Author: @jbphet 🚧

-Use in Games, see https://github.com/phetsims/vegas/issues/74

 In general, a state machine, also known as a Finite-State Machine (FSM), is an abstract machine that can be in one and only one of a finite number of states at any one time and takes actions and changes its state in response to inputs, aka stimuli.
 The the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides, the pattern is simply referred to as "State".
+In the book "Head First Design Patterns" by Freeman & Freeman, the pattern is defined as follows:

+> The State Pattern allows an object to alter its behavior when its internal state changes.
+The
+> object will appear to change its class.

 There are tons of references on line for this pattern, here are some that seem reasonably good:
 + Wikipedia: https://en.wikipedia.org/wiki/State_pattern
 + GeeksForGeeks: https://www.geeksforgeeks.org/state-design-pattern/
 + Game Programming Patterns: http://gameprogrammingpatterns.com/state.html

-The most ubiquitous use of this pattern for PhET is in the quiz games found in Build an Atom, Area Model, Expression Exchange, Area Model, and a number of other sims.
+The most ubiquitous use of this pattern for PhET is in the quiz-style games found in Build an Atom, Area Model, Expression Exchange, Area Model, and a number of other sims.
 It was also used extensively to control the behavior of the biomolecules in Gene Expression Essentials.
 If you're in search of examples, these would be good places to start.